Menu

 This beautiful vegan café and natural wine bar is perfect for enjoying something delicious and healthy.
 Their menu features a unique selection of globally-inspired bowls and dishes from red beet caviar to a Tibetan Mama bowl (coconut peanut butter curry with steamed greens, kimchi, and rice) — I promise, nothing on this menu is boring!

-colorful vegan veggie bowl and pink beet juice on a tray at le botaniste in brussels
+vegan coconut curry bowl next to a beet juice at le botaniste vegan restaurant in nyc

 The Judgy Vegan